SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.2.md

 Up to now, a number of issues could occur when setting up a Failover system using hostnames instead of virtual IP addresses.

 > [!NOTE]
-> When you set up a Failover system using hostnames, we recommend to keep this a standalone system and to not add it to a DataMiner System.
+> When you set up a Failover system using hostnames, we recommend keeping this a standalone system and to not add it to a DataMiner System.

 #### Problems with SLDataMiner [ID_37409]